Rage Against the Machine – Renegades: #342 of best 1,000 albums ever!

 So why is Rage Against the Machine’s Renegades on this best 1,000 albums ever thing?

-As I’ve talked about before, when a band produces an album comprised of cover songs, it’s often a signal that the end is near in terms of their peak creativity, their flat-out time together as an active outfit, or both (see: Guns n’ Roses’ The Spaghetti Incident? as the classic example of this).
+As I’ve talked about before, when a band produces an album comprised of As I’ve talked about before, when a band produces an album comprised of cover songs, it’s often a sign the end is near in terms of their peak creativity, their flat-out time together as an active outfit, or both (see: Guns n’ Roses’ The Spaghetti Incident? as the classic example of this).

-In the case of Rage Against the Machine, while Renegades is a cover album that’s the band’s final studio album – at least to date – it’s a hell of a creative achievement.
-In fact – and while recognizing this might be “controversial” for some – I have it “ahead” of both The Battle of Los Angeles (#724 of best 1,000 albums ever)and Evil Empire (#379) in terms of best 1,000 albums ever rankings.
+Renegades is a Rage Against the Machine covers album and the band’s final studio release – at least to date – but it’s a hell of a creative achievement.
+In fact – and while recognizing this might be “controversial” for some – I have it “ahead” of both The Battle of Los Angeles (#724 of best 1,000 albums ever)and Evil Empire (#379) in terms of best 1,000 albums ever project.
 And it landed in a rather plum spot too, I might add, with its placement inside of the Top 350.

 I’m always impressed when an artist or band can take material that they didn’t write and make it completely their own.
 And when the cover version can stand up in its own right to rival or even outshine the original version, it has the potential to be truly special.